Muirfield/pocketmine-plugins/GrabBag/README.md

 GrabBag
 =======

-* Summary: A miscellaneous colletion of commands
+* Summary: A miscellaneous colletion of commands and listener modules
 * Dependency Plugins: n/a
 * PocketMine-MP version: 1.4 - API 1.10.0
 * DependencyPlugins: -